HMCS Beacon Hill

-HMCS Beacon Hill was a that served in the Royal Canadian Navy (RCN) as an ocean convoy escort during the Second World War.
+HMCS Beacon Hill was a that served in the Royal Canadian Navy (RCN) as an ocean convoy escort during the Second World War that entered service in 1944.
 She fought primarily in the Battle of the Atlantic.
-In 1954 she was converted to a and served until 1957.
+In 1954 she was converted to a and served until 1967.
 She was named for Victoria, British Columbia, but because was in service with the Royal Navy, the RCN, in an effort to avoid confusion, chose to honour the city by choosing another name associated with it.

-Beacon Hill was ordered in October 1941 as part of the 1942-43 River-class building programme.
-She was laid down 16 July 1943 by Yarrows Ltd. at Esquimalt, British Columbia and launched 6 November later that year.
-Beacon Hill was commissioned 16 May 1944 at Esquimalt.
+The ship was sold for scrap and broken up in Japan.